-The Propane Accessory Connection is provided with a safety shut-off valve.
-Rotate the shut-off valve "clockwise" to turn gas supply OFF.
+The Propane Accessory Connection is provided with a shut-off valve that has on/off indicator arrows.
+Rotate the shut-off valve

+"clockwise" to turn gas supply OFF.
 Rotate the shut-off valve "counter-clockwise" to turn gas supply ON.